yccheng66/cprep/readme.md

 ## Tasks (HTSI - plans)
 - (Eng) What is program in c/cpp?
   - computer, os, program (console app)
-- (Eng) Program
+- (Eng) Program_
+  - binary: or executable, what computer runs; beginning with the entry point _main_
   - source: what programmer writes in C/C++
-  - binary: what computer runs, beginning with the entry point main
+  - build: converting from source to binary
+    - compiling and linking
     - installing g++ for mac (xcode): xcode-select --install
-  - editing a cpp program with atom, vi, vim, etc.
+  - editing a cpp source program with atom, vi, vim, etc.
 - (Lan) What is the entry point of a cpp program
   - How to write the main function?
 - (Eng) How to build a program?